yzhang-aos/yzhang-aos.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I am starting as an Assistant Professor at New York University's "<a href='https://caos.cims.nyu.edu/dynamic/'>Courant Institute of Mathematical Sciences</a>" on January 1, 2024.
+I am starting as an Assistant Professor at New York University's <a href='https://caos.cims.nyu.edu/dynamic/'>Courant Institute of Mathematical Sciences</a> on January 1, 2024.